 Solicitors provide expert legal support and advice to clients.
 They take instructions from clients and advise on necessary courses of legal action.
 Clients can be individuals, groups, public sector organisations or private companies.

-personal issues - including buying and selling residential property, landlord and tenant agreements, wills and probate, matrimonial and family matters, personal injury claims and criminal litigation;
+personal issues - for example, buying and selling residential property, landlord and tenant agreements, wills and probate, divorce and family matters, personal injury claims and criminal litigation;

 commercial work - such as helping new enterprises get established, advising on complex corporate transactions (including mergers and acquisitions) and business-related disputes;